Wanqianxn/autocomplete/README.md

 ## Usage

 Note that the reviews and metadata should be on the same directory as the Python scripts.
 Since the review and metadata files are huge, I have only included a fragment of them for example.
+(If you actually want to run this, then the runner file should be accordingly edited to only train this small fragment of data.)

 The runner can be executed with `python runner.py`, this will allow users to manually input any string fragment into the terminal.